James Stevens lifeboats

-The James Stevens lifeboats were a series of twenty lifeboats which were purchased by the Royal National Lifeboat Institution (RNLI) using a legacy received in 1894 from the estate of Mr James Stevens, the largest number of RNLI lifeboats funded from a single donation.
+The James Stevens lifeboats were a series of twenty lifeboats which were purchased by the Royal National Lifeboat Institution (RNLI) using a legacy received in 1894 from the estate of Mr James Stevens.
+It is the largest number of RNLI lifeboats funded from a single donation.

 James Stevens' legacy

 The RNLI received a £50,000 legacy in 1894 from the estate of Mr James Stevens, a developer, from Edgbaston in Birmingham.
 This donation provided more lifeboats than any other single donation received by the RNLI.

 The 20 lifeboats were built between 1896 and 1901, during which time they accounted for 22% of the 90 lifeboats built: